Fiber is a dietary need for every human. It is necessary for optimal health and wellness. That being said, we tend to

 But could increasing your fiber intake help to bring a positive effect on your overall health?
 You betcha!

-While getting enough roughage through food is ideal, sometimes choosing a low carb, organic fiber supplement is an easier choice.
+While getting enough roughage through food is ideal, sometimes choosing to use a fiber supplement is an easiest choice.

 Below, we’ll detail why you need fiber, the different types of fiber, how much fiber you should take daily, and what goes into the best fiber supplements.

 Dietary fiber is the indigestible part of plant foods that makes stool soft and thus enables smooth bowel movements, prevents occasional constipation, and promotes healthy gastrointestinal (GI) microflora balance.

 There a two different types, soluble and insoluble.
 Each type has its own benefits and characteristics.
 Our bodies need both to operate at full functionality.
-Getting too little of either type can cause unpleasant effects.
+Getting too little of either type can result in unpleasant outcomes.

 Soluble fiber absorbs water as it passes through your digestive system.
 This helps to bulk up your stool, and reduces the possibility of thin stool.
 Soluble fiber is often included in fiber supplements as it helps with maintaining normal digestive system function.